rbowsley/lamplighthelp/source/16-13-1_Preparing_Profile_Information_to_Import_to_Lamplight.markdown

 # 16.13.1 <i class="fas fa-exchange-alt"></i> Preparing Profile Information to Import to {{Lamplight}}

-> You will need to have your information in an Excel csv spreadsheet, formatted so that it wil be imported to the correct fields
+> You will need to have your information in an Excel csv spreadsheet, formatted so that it will be imported to the correct fields